MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 1. Take appropriate action on those accounts:

 - For user accounts: by setting the account's control flags to "this account is sensitive and cannot be delegated."
 Under the Account tab, select the check box to this flag in the Account Options section.
-This will prevent users from gaining access to the account and manipulating system settings.
+This prevents users from gaining access to the account and manipulating system settings.
 ![Screenshot of user profile.](media/ensure-privileged-accounts-with-sensitive-flag/administrator-properties.png)

 - For device accounts: